The Shroud of Turin

 • The Shroud has survived three fires, which explains its scorch marks.
 Click here for more detail on the 1997 fire.
 (For more details on the Shroud’s history from the 1300s, click here.)

 • Those who think the Shroud is a forgery should work hard at explaining how the image was created.
-In this case, only human ingenuity and artistry would have been involved so the image-making process is something we could potentially uncover.
+In this case, human ingenuity and artistry were probably involved so the image-making process is something we could potentially uncover.

 • I believe the Shroud is the burial cloth of Christ, but I know the Christian faith is not dependent on the verdict of the Shroud in any way.
 Why do I think the Shroud is Christ’s burial cloth?
-First, it matches closely with the sufferings of Jesus as recounted in the Gospels so it must be the actual cloth or a forgery of Christ’s sufferings.
+First, as listed above, it matches remarkably well with the sufferings of Jesus as recounted in the Gospels so it must be the actual cloth or a forgery of Christ’s sufferings.
 Second, it has too many inexplicable features to be a forgery.
 For example,

 • A full-length front and back image of a scourged and crucified human victim on one piece of linen.
-If this is a forgery, no other artist has produced such a work.
-And this forgery would require a real human death because the image is anatomically correct.
+If this is a forgery, it is a one-of-a-kind.
+Just think of attempting to depict a life-size human front and back.
+Have you ever seen a piece of art like this?

 • A completely nude depiction.
 If the image is a forgery, why would the artist depict Jesus naked?
 Medieval artists did not portray Jesus naked.